Economic history of China (1949–present): First Five-Year Plan, 1953–57

 To facilitate the mobilization of agricultural resources, improve the efficiency of farming, and increase government access to agricultural products, the authorities encouraged farmers to organize increasingly large and socialized collective units.
 This collectivization continued over the period 1955 to 1958.
 From the loosely structured, tiny mutual aid teams, villages were to advance first to lower-stage, agricultural producers' cooperatives, in which families still received some income on the basis of the amount of land they contributed, and eventually to advanced cooperatives, or collectives.
 In the advanced producers' cooperatives, income shares were based only on the amount of labor contributed.
 In addition, each family was allowed to retain a small private plot on which to grow vegetables, fruit, and livestock for its own use.
 The collectivization process began slowly but accelerated in 1955 and 1956.
 In 1957 about 93.5 percent of all farm households had joined advanced producers' cooperatives.
+Although the agriculture sector only received 6.2% of the budget during the first five-year plan, agricultural gross outputs increased by 24.7%.

 The industrial working class grew from 6 million to 10 million.
-Industrial work places organized as work units (danwei) provided subsidized housing, permanent jobs, education, and medical care.
+Industrial work places organized as danwei (work units) provided subsidized housing, permanent jobs, education, and medical care.
+In the early 1950s, China established a social security system covering workers at SOEs, collectively owned enterprises, government administrative units (such as Ministries) and operative units (such as public universities and state-owned hospitals).

+During the middle of the 1950s, state planning controls by the central government relaxed to allow a somewhat increased role for markets and for greater involvement by province and local level governments.
+The 8th National Congress of the Chinese Communist Party made these measures public in September 1956, announcing that "minor commodities" could be traded on the market and peasants could develop sideline work like handicrafts or raising poultry.

+In June 1956, China introduced a wage reform, which included the national eight-rank wage scaled based on the principle of "from each according to their ability, to each according to their labor."